sikopet/blog/publish/perl/perl-caveats.md

 * If a string expression evaluates to the empty string `""` or the string `"0"`, it's false.
 * If a numeric expression evaluates to an integer or floating point *zero* (exactly zero, not "nearly zero"), it's false.
 * If an expression evaluates as the *undefined* value, it's false.
-* Any other value of any kind of expression if true.
+* Any other value of any kind of expression is true.

 ## List vs. array in scalar conext